 - Bicycle and pedestrian accidents: When a bicyclist or pedestrian is struck by a motor vehicle due to the driver’s negligence, he or she may be particularly susceptible to sustaining a traumatic brain injury.

-Contact an Aggressive and Trustworthy Personal Injury Attorney to Discuss Your Pembroke Pines Traumatic Brain Injury Case
+Contact an Aggressive and Trustworthy Personal Injury Attorney to Discuss Your Traumatic Brain Injury Case

 Did you suffer a traumatic brain injury in an accident caused by someone else’s negligence?
-Contact our offices at 561-533-0345, or toll free at 888-888-3903, to schedule an appointment today.
-You can also fill out this online form, and one of our West Palm Beach attorneys will respond promptly.
+Contact our offices at 561-898-0497, or toll free at 888-888-3903, to schedule an appointment today.
+You can also fill out this online form, and one of our Florida traumatic brain injury lawyers will respond promptly.
 Remember: your first consultation is free.
-We are conveniently located in downtown Lake Worth, and, for your convenience, we are available to come to the hospital or your home, if you prefer.
+We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.

 In mild to moderate traumatic brain injury cases, a full recovery is possible.
 The most severe traumatic brain injuries can result in lifelong challenges and ongoing expenses.
 Even if you only suffered a relatively minor traumatic brain injury, it remains important to seek out medical care in order to rule out the possibility of a more severe and lasting injury.